orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ---

+> **Intro**
+>
+> For decades, basketball coaching has looked the same — lines of players, constant instructions, and rehearsed drills that seem productive but fail under pressure.
+> A quiet revolution is now reshaping the game: the **Constraint-Led Approach (CLA)**, a science-backed framework that views learning not as repetition, but as interaction.
+>
+> In this article, we explore how the CLA challenges traditional coaching, explains the science behind real skill development, and shows how modern coaches can design practices that build smarter, more adaptable players — without losing the joy of the game.

+---

 ## I. The End of the Old Coaching Era

 For decades, basketball coaching has looked disciplined — but much of it wasn’t truly learning.